Portable, easy to use, easy to pack, and effective. One filter can provide 100 people with clean water for up to 5 years.Learn More

 Rainwater, collected from the roofs of homes and buildings, then stored in adjacent cisterns or large UV protected plastic tanks.

-Since the beginning, we have always tried to challenge existing models and innovate within our space.
-Whether it’s in the field or in the boardroom, we have asked ourselves, “How can we become more efficient?
+Since the beginning, whether it’s in the field or in the boardroom, we have asked ourselves, “How can we become more efficient?
 More sustainable?
 More impactful?”.
-Now, as we we look back on our time as an organization we see how we’ve been able to answer some of those questions.
+Now, when we look back on our time as an organization we see how we’ve been able to answer some of those questions.

 Because we understand that the first few weeks following natural disasters are crucial in curbing the spread of waterborne diseases and life threatening dehydration, we typically launch our response in three phases:

 • Phase one is designed to mitigate the immediate suffering of the most impacted families, by implementing portable water filtration systems in communities (both to shelters and residences still left standing) living at, or below, the poverty line.
 In many cases these are communities that already needed our program prior to any disaster, making them the least equipped to handle any catastrophe.
 We have seen this scenario many times, in a range of countries.
 It is the “forgotten” underserved communities that feel the worst of what these events have to offer.

 • Phase two, after the immediate need for clean water has been addressed, we focus on the breakdowns in water infrastructure through the creation of large and centrally-located community water stations, or “depots”.
 These are big systems that can serve entire communities, rather than just one household.

 • Phase three analyzes data that has been compiled throughout the first two phases, allowing us to design and implement long-term mechanisms to change the way water is accessed for years to come – such as rainwater harvesting systems, borehole wells, and/or desalinization systems.